nvmwill/nexmo-developer/_tutorials/en/neru/create-project.md

 ## Configure your project

-Open the `neru.yml` file in your text editor and update the configuration object with the number you bought earlier, the voice capability and entrypoint.
+Open the `neru.yml` file in your text editor and add an `environment` object with the number you bought earlier, the voice capability and entrypoint.
 Your file should look similar to this, with your own application ID and vonage number:

 ```yml
 project: